airblade/template_form/README.md

 Template Form makes defining the HTML your form inputs generate as simple as possible: you just write it out.
 Most other form builders, e.g. Simple Form, add a layer of indirection and make you use their own DSL.

-Templates are grouped so you can for example define both vertical and horizontal forms, or Bootstrap and Tailwind forms, in the same Rails app.
+Templates are namespaced so you can define different HTML for different situations, e.g. stacked or horizontal, in the same Rails app.

-Right now Template Form includes templates for [Bulma](https://bulma.io/documentation/form/) but in time it will include templates for all the popular CSS frameworks.
+Right now Template Form includes templates for [Bulma](https://bulma.io/documentation/form/) because those are defined by Bulma.
+For Tailwind, or Bootstrap, you define your inputs yourself.

 Template Form works with all template engines supported by [Tilt](https://github.com/rtomayko/tilt).